Forensics: Degrees and Jobs for Military & Veterans

 - Social sciences

-Earnings of forensic specialists depend on the field in which they specialize.
-Earnings of forensic specialists compare to those of workers in the broader occupation.
-For example, earnings of forensic chemists would likely be similar to those of general chemists.
+The earnings of forensic specialists depend on the field in which they specialize.
+The earnings of forensic specialists compare to those of workers in the broader occupation.
+For example, the earnings of forensic chemists would likely be similar to those of general chemists.
 Some forensic experts may hold full-time jobs in addition to their forensics-related assignments.
 Some forensic specialists may be self-employed, such as those who are hired for independent analysis and those hired as expert witnesses.

 Forensic Social Worker

 Help to improve the lives of people involved in the legal system.
 Median Annual Salary: $52,000.

 Aid criminal investigations by collecting and analyzing evidence.
 Median Annual Salary: $61,000.